melissahughesatx/api-docs/docs/a.README.md

 - [/v1/incoming_bills](https://monite.stoplight.io/docs/api-docs/b3A6MjU2NTk0MjE-upload-new-bill)

-  Manage all your incoming invoices in a single endpoint.
+  Manage all your payables in a single endpoint.
 Upload, update, retrieve and delete invoices singly or in batches.

 - /v1/TBD